jamieroszel/capstone2.0/src/articles/learning-styles.md

 ### Present the information as it should be presented

 Some information is best presented visually, due to its natural complexity.
 Pretty much no one wants to listen to a half-hour lecture on the parts of an internal combustion engine: show an engine diagram, or, even better, a [video walkthrough](https://youtu.be/ZQvfHyfgBtA).

+However, the information and the medium must be matched.
+Just because you've watched a video on how engines work doesn't mean you can now take it apart and put it back together.
+If you're the learner, ask yourself: what do I need to do with this newfound knowledge?

+### Play to your Weaknesses
+Do you know which way a tree falls over?
+In the direction in which it leans.

+Don't cater to your weakest areas.
+Challenge yourself to learn in new, unfamiliar ways; give your brain a novel challenge that forces you to focus and adapt.